svsvenu/svsvenu.github.io/_posts/2015-9-02-JavaKey-tool-cheatsheet.md

 ##Software##

 JDK installation.
-Might work just the jvm but who is going to take you seriously if you just have a jvm
+Might work with just the jvm but who is going to take you seriously if you just have a jvm

 ##Creating a keystore